Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What to look out for

 - Rates and fees not listed online.
-You’ll need to contact RBC or start the online loan process to learn about the interest rate that you’ll be charged.
-RBC do not list interest rates or fees for personal loans online.
+You’ll need to start the loan application process to learn about the interest rate that you’ll be charged.
+RBC does not list interest rates or fees for personal loans online.
+Interest rates vary based on a borrower’s personal factors, such as credit score, credit history and employment.

-- Bad credit borrowers.
-Banks don’t typically loan to customers that have bad credit, so contact RBC to find out about any minimum credit score requirements before applying.
+- Bad credit borrowers not accepted.
+Banks don’t usually loan to customers that have bad credit, so contact RBC to find out about any minimum credit score requirements before applying.

 - Nonsufficient funds (NSF) fee.
 If you have insufficient funds in your bank account when your loan repayment is due, you will face an NSF fee of $45.